-Today's restaurant and beverage managers must be experts in providing quality service in an era of growing competitiveness.
+Today's restaurant and beverage managers must be experts in providing guality service in an era of growing competitiveness.
 Upon successful completion of the food and beverage management certificate, students will have the organizational skills and technical expertise for a job in the food and beverage management area of the hospitality industry.

-General Education Credits

-BADM 1005 Business Mathematics I 3
+BADM 1005 - Business Mathematics I 3

-BADM 1020 Business Communications 3
+BADM 1020 - Business Communications 3

-ENGL 1010 English I: Composition 3
+ENGL 1010 - English I: Composition 3

 Major Requirements

-ACCT 1905 Practical Accounting I or
+ACCT 1905 - Practical Accounting I 4

+or

-ACCT 2010 Principles of Accounting I 4
+ACCT 2010 - Principles of Accounting I 4

-BADM 1000 Introduction to Business 3
+BADM 1000 - Introduction to Business 3

-HOSP 1570 Human Resource Hospitality
+HOSP 1570 - Human Resource Hospitality Mgt 3

-Management 3

-HOSP 2535 Planning and Control for Food
+HOSP 2535 - Planning and Control for Food

 and Beverage Operations 3

-HOSP 2540 Bar and Beverage Management 3
+HOSP 2540 - Bar and Beverage Management 3

-HOSP 2980 Cooperative Work Experience

-(Hospitality Management) 3

-MGT 2330 Food and Beverage Service 3

-Electives 1

-For specific graduation requirements see "Academic Policie s" and